 Shearon Harris Siren Testing

-Note: All information provided by Duke Energy.
-Please check their website for more detailed information about the Shearon Harris Nuclear Plant.
+All information provided by Duke Energy.
+Check their website for more detailed information about the Shearon Harris Nuclear Plant.

 To alert people indoors, radio and television stations will carry emergency information messages from local officials.
 Follow their instructions.
 Stay tuned.
 Remember, outdoor sirens will not necessarily be heard inside homes or businesses.

 In an emergency, fire, police and rescue units may also patrol the affected area and sound their sirens, if necessary.
 Boaters also would be alerted via sirens, loudspeakers, etc. Please note: Sirens are tested regularly to ensure they are working correctly.
 The testing is part of normal maintenance and no public action is necessary.